Jun, Granada

-Jun is a Spanish locality and township situated in the north-centre part of la Vega de Granada, in the province of Granada, autonomous community of Andalucía.
+Jun is a Spanish locality and municipality situated in the north-centre part of la Vega de Granada, in the province of Granada.
 It limits with the municipalities of Pulianas, Granada, Alfacar and Víznar.

-The municipality of Iundenia is one of the fifty two entities which make up the Metropolitan Area of Granada, and it is formed by Jun, Baltodano, and two streets of Pulianas: c/ Alhambra and c/ Generalife.
-It is located in the foothill of la Sierra de la Alfaguara, near river Juncaril.
+The municipality of Jun is one of the fifty two entities which make up the Metropolitan Area of Granada, and it is formed by Jun and two streets of Pulianas: Alhambra street and Generalife street.
+It is located in the foothill of the Sierra de la Alfaguara, near river Juncaril.

 Demography

 According to the National Institute of Statistics os Spain, in the year 2014 there were 3661 inhabitants in Jun.

 Communications

-El Distribuidor Norte de Granada (VAU-02, also called Ronda Norte) is a big highway which goes through Jun and it communicates highway A-44 (Bailén-Motril) with A-92 (Murcia/Almería-Sevilla).
+El Distribuidor Norte de Granada (VAU-02, also called Ronda Norte) is a big highway which goes through Jun and it communicates highway GR-30 (Circunvalación de Granada) with A-92 (Murcia/Almería-Sevilla).

-There is also a local highway, GR-3103, which joins Jun with the centre of Granada- in particular with the suburb of Cartuja, Parque Nueva Granada- and with Alfacar.
+There is also a local highway, GR-3103, which joins Jun with the centre of Granada —in particular with the suburb of Cartuja, Parque Nueva Granada— and with Alfacar.